-Date Measure Monetary Policy/Operations Fiscal Policy Private Sector Regulatory Forbearance Containment Applicable processing fees under Appendix 20 of the FX Manual covering: (a) registration of foreign investments; (b) approval / registration of foreign/foreign currency loans / borrowings with or without FX obligations due; and (c) replacement of lost Bangko Sentral Registration Documents (BSRD) for loans and investments, filed during the period covered by Circular No. 1080 and up to one month thereafter shall be waived.
-September 11 Kept policy rate unchanged at 2.25 percent. • • • • September 25 • • • [The Monetary Board] Approved the setting of an annual interest rate ceiling of 24 percent on all credit card transactions effective November 3, 2020. • • September 29 • • • • Extended general community quarantine (GCQ) of Metro Manila and a few other areas under until October 31.
-September 30 Approved the further extension of the temporary measures implemented in the BSP's rediscount facilities2 until 31January 2021, subject to extension as may be approved by the Monetary Board. • Issued Guidelines on the Electronic Submission of the Financial Reporting Package for Non-Stock Savings and Loan Association (FRPNSSLA). • • • ● • • •
+Date Measure Monetary Policy/Operations Fiscal Policy Private Sector Regulatory Forbearance Applicable processing fees under Appendix 20 of the FX Manual covering: (a) registration of foreign investments; (b) approval / registratio of foreign/foreign currency loans / borrowings with or without FX obligations due; and (c) replacement lost Bangko Sentral Registration Documents (BSRD) for loans and investments, filed during the period covered by Circular No. 1080 and up one month thereafter shall be waived September 11 Kept policy rate unchanged at 2.25 percent. • • • September 25 • • • [The Monetary Board] Approved the setting of an annual interest rate ceiling of 24 percent on all credit card transactions effective November 3, 2020. • September 29 • • • • September 30 • Approved the further extension of the temporary measures implemented in the BSP's rediscount facilities2 until 31January 2021, subject to extension as may be approved by the Monetary Board. • Issued Guidelines on the Electronic Submission of the Financial Reporting Package for Non-Stock Savings and Loan Association (FRPNSSLA). • October 1 Kept policy rate at 2.25 percent. • • • October 5 • • • Extended by another six months the suspension of charging of filing, processing, as well as licensing and registration fees related to advanced electronic payments and financial service (EPFS).
+October 12 • Further eased Rules on banks' reserve requirements.
+Loans extended to pandemic-hit big companies that recorded a 25 percent drop in gross receipts and are unable to pay dues are now considered an alternative compliance to Philippine banks' reserve requirements. • • • October 16 • • • • October 27 • • • • • • • •